 Sometimes it’s better to avoid a direct invite, in fact.
 You could open up a conversation by offering tips about the neighborhood they’re staying in—like what restaurants are good within a quick walk or cab ride.
 You could offer to help with any transportation needs they might have.
 And so on.
 Then see where the conversation goes.

 The other (easier) option is to arrange a group outing or meal for multiple people (speakers, attendees, or a mix), and you act as host.
 Group outings take the pressure off as long as no one feels “stuck” somewhere.
 Make it easy for people to retreat back to the hotel or conference venue if needed.

-Some of my favorite conference memories involve meeting authors in person I’ve mainly known from online interactions, such as Janie Chang in Vancouver, Alison Williams in Dubai, and Vicki Stiefel in Los Angeles.
+Some of my favorite conference memories involve meeting authors in person I’ve mainly known from online interactions, such as Janie Chang in Vancouver, Allison Williams in Dubai, and Vicki Stiefel in Los Angeles.
 Each of these lovely people emailed me and suggested an outing to which I agreed.

 Attendees: What to Take to a Conference